 Erik George '11

-Environmental Studies Major; Political Science & Music Minors
+Environmental Studies Major; Political Science and Music Minors

 Concordia’s global emphasis encouraged me to explore complex issues affecting the world while developing myself as a person, a leader and a thinker.
 Without a doubt, Concordia prepared me to be an engaged citizen in the world.